minusv/Competitive-Programming/README.md

 # Competitive-Programming
 (Only contains my recent solutions).

-My handle on all the platforms: 'minusv'
+My handle on all the platforms: `minusv`